hyperloop-rails/powerstation/README.md

 Both of these uses a static code checker that we have built to detect performance issues.
 The source code of the checker is in `static-checker`.

-We have prepared three branches for you if you prefer checkout each part individually, for example:
+These are packaged in two separate branches (`IDE_plugin`, `static-checker`) in case you prefer checkout each part individually, for example:
 ```
 $ git clone -b static-checker --single-branch https://github.com/hyperloop-rails/static-checker.git
 ```